-In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape
+In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape for Mary’s Place

 It is separate from the corporate offices, but nearby to facilitate volunteering, the company says.
 John Schoettler, Amazon’s top real estate executive, made the announcement in May 2017, presenting Hartman an Amazon cardboard box with its smile logo and a letter inside.

-The corporate giant is charging no rent and paying for utilities, maintenance and security under a 10-year operating agreement.
+The corporate giant is charging no rent and is paying for utilities, maintenance and security under a 10-year operating agreement.
 But that doesn’t indicate “a sunset on our intentions,” Schoettler said, adding, “Maybe someday, if homelessness in Seattle is resolved, we can turn that back into space for ourselves.
 As far as I’m concerned, it’s theirs as long as they need it.”

 When the shelter fills with up to 275 moms, dads and kids early next year, it will be a supportive, temporary home with help to find permanent housing, care for an ill child, connections to work (for those who need it; 70% are already employed) and, most important, Hartman said, a community.